 Grok fire after a traumatic experience when the old, stale and destructive energy needs to be renewed.

 Rock has ancient energy.
 It has been around for a long time.
-It is useful to grok a stone or a rock if one is looking for wisdom, the answer to a complex question.
+It's useful to grok a stone or a rock if one is looking for wisdom, for an answer to a complex question.

-Whether it be a beautiful rock formation, a boulder, or your favorite stone you picked up, grokking rock can help with grounding your thoughts when they are scattered, allowing you to gain a better perspective.
+Whether it be a beautiful rock formation, a boulder, or your favorite stone you picked up, grokking rock can help with grounding your thoughts when they're scattered, allowing you to gain a better perspective.

 Crystals are very popular and can be found in specialty shops.

-All crystals/stones have a certain energy and have been prescribed various qualities.
+All crystals and stones have a certain energy and have been prescribed various qualities.
 Whether you believe them or not is up to you.
 That’s where the power of imagination comes in.